 1. Japanese Bathhouse

-Surrender to the beauty of nature around you as you warm up at this Bathhouse in the Blue Mountains.
-The quaint spot offers a variety of options to detox and recharge.
-From private buros to hot spa caves, there’s something to suit every taste and budget.
-You can also choose from a variety of snacks and meals as you overlook the mountains and lakes in the vicinity.
-It’s the perfect getaway from the city and will only take you about 2 hours from the CBD.
+Surrender to the beauty of nature as you warm up at this tranquil bathhouse in the Blue Mountains.
+The quaint spot offers a variety of options to detox and recharge, from private buros to steamy spa caves.
+You can also enjoy wholesome snacks and meals at the venue, which overlooks mountains, lakes, and the bush.
+Just 2 hours from Sydney, it’s the perfect escape from the city.
+Read all about it here.

 3. Lightning Ridge Hot Bore Baths

-Lightning Ridge is well known for its black opal.
-But that’s not the only thing you can get there.
-The water in the Bore Baths at Lightning Ridge comes from the Great Artesian Basin and is approximately two million years old.
-Sitting at a 40 to 50 degree temperature, the hot springs are a perfect excuse for a short trip out of town.
-Even better, the hot springs are completely free to visit.
+Lightning Ridge is best known for its rare black opal — but that’s not the only reason travellers venture out to this remote outback town.
+The water in the Bore Baths at Lightning Ridge comes from the Great Artesian Basin and is believed to be approximately two million years old.
+Naturally heated to between 40 and 50 degrees, these mineral-rich springs are the perfect excuse for a weekend escape.
+Even better?
+They’re completely free to visit.

 Cost: Free